wavemaker/docs/learn/react-native/app-loader.md

 In WaveMaker service calls, to fetch data, these are abstracted as [Variables](/learn/app-development/variables/).
 When these calls are made the [App Loaders](#application-loader) are displayed.

-To set a progress loader for an API call, the Progress loader is bound to a variable available in the page and the Spinner Context is set at Page level.
+To set a Progress Loader for an API call, the Progress Loader is bound to a variable available in the page and the Spinner Context is set at Page level.

 ![variable spinner context](/learn/assets/variable-spinner-context.png)

 :::note

-When the Owner in the Variables Page is set as Application, the variable bound to the progress loader can be reused across the application.
-And if the Owner is set as Page, the variable is page restricted and needs to be created and bound to the progress loader to be used in different page.
+When the Owner in the Variables Page is set as Application, the variable bound to the Progress Loader can be reused across the application.
+And if the Owner is set as Page, the variable is page restricted and needs to be created and bound to the Progress Loader to be used in the different page.

 :::